neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 -----

-Keywords: application program interfaces, Web APIs, API consumer applications, web API integration, webservices
+Keywords: Application program interfaces, Web APIs, API consumer applications, Web API Integration, Webservices

 1. Problem Statement: As Web APIs grow in complexity, so too does quantity and type of errors.
-At the time of this publication, no large scale evaluation has been conducted that identies and classifies all types of API errors that can happen.
+At the time of this publication, no large scale evaluation has been conducted that identifies and classifies all types of API errors that can happen.

 2. Research Question(s)

     - What types of faults are impacting API consumers?
     - What is the prevalence of these fault types, and how many API consumers are impacted by them?
-    - What are the current practices and challenges to avoid and reduce the impact of problems caused by faultus in API integration?
+    - What are the current practices and challenges to avoid and reduce the impact of problems caused by faults in API integration?

 3. Contribution: